Scrum Events #1 The Sprint

 As you can see all actions are focused on the current iteration - the Sprint.

-Of course the Product Owner needs to have some high level idea about the whole development of the product and other Sprints.
-That’s why he or she creates the Product Backlog, that includes all work items related to the future change of the product.
+Of course the Product Owner needs to have some high level vision of the whole development of the product and other Sprints.
+That’s why he or she creates the Product Backlog, that includes all work items related also to the future change of the product.
+They also craft the Product Goal to give everyone direction.

 It is important to remember that Product Backlog is flexible and can be adjusted, changed, but Sprint Backlog is more fixed.
-It can be clarified, but it needs to be agreed between the Product Owner and Development Team.
+It can be clarified, changed but that needs to be agreed between the Product Owner and Developers.

-Changes that could negatively impact the Sprint Goal or quality goals are not allowed during the Sprint.
+Changes that could negatively impact the Sprint Goal or quality are not allowed during the Sprint.

 In Scrum it is allowed to cancel the Sprint if Sprint Goal is out-of-date due to the technology change or different market situation.
 I would say that it is a really rare situation, but it can happen and it can be done only by the Product Owner - the only person who has authority to cancel the Sprint.

-To sum up, the Sprint is an event in the Scrum framework that can take maximum one month.
+- The Sprint is an event in the Scrum framework that can take a maximum one month.

-It helps the Development Team to focus on the work that needs to be done and achieve Sprint Goal.
+- Sprint helps the Developers to focus on the work that needs to be done and achieve the Sprint Goal.
 It is also the frame for all other events, actions and definitions in the Scrum.

 I hope that this post helped you to understand the basic idea of the Sprint.
 I will continue describing all other Scrum events in my next posts.